FX-Brokers.eu

 9.3/10BaFin

-IG is the world's oldest and most trusted retail broker, offering 17,000+ instruments, a BaFin-regulated EU entity, and an award-winning proprietary platform.
+IG is one of the longest-established retail brokers (founded 1974), offering 17,000+ instruments, a BaFin-regulated EU entity, and an award-winning proprietary platform.

 Min deposit